newrelic/newrelic-quickstarts/CONTRIBUTING.md

 quickstarts.
 Whether you work at New Relic or use New Relic as a customer, the community is open to your expertise!

 - `Step 1`: Review the [quickstart Template Config](./_template/config.yml) for a definition of how to create a pack.
-- `Step 2`: Review the [quickstart Config Schema](https://github.com/newrelic/newrelic-observability-packs/blob/main/docs/config-spec.md) for structure and limits you need to consider.
+- `Step 2`: Review the [documentation](https://github.com/newrelic/newrelic-observability-packs/blob/main/docs) for structure and limits you need to consider.
 - `Step 3`: Create your quickstart!
 - `Step 4`: Submit a PR!
 - `Step 5`: resolve feedback from code reviews.